 Welsh Terrier vs Wirehaired Pointing Griffon vs German Wirehaired Pointer Trainability and Intelligence Comparison

-Which is the smarter dog?
-Which is best?
-Welsh Terrier vs Wirehaired Pointing Griffon vs German Wirehaired Pointer intelligence: | Average: It takes patience to teach this breed any tricks or commands, but the effort is worth it. | Average: It takes patience to teach this breed any tricks or commands, but the effort is worth it. | Average: It takes patience to teach this breed any tricks or commands, but the effort is worth it. |
+Compare intelligence levels between Welsh Terrier, Wirehaired Pointing Griffon, and German Wirehaired Pointer.
+Which breed ranks highest? | Average: It takes patience to teach this breed any tricks or commands, but the effort is worth it. | Average: It takes patience to teach this breed any tricks or commands, but the effort is worth it. | Average: It takes patience to teach this breed any tricks or commands, but the effort is worth it. |

 ---|---|---|---|

-Welsh Terrier vs Wirehaired Pointing Griffon vs German Wirehaired Pointer trainability comparison. | Welsh Terrier dogs are easy to train. | Wirehaired Pointing Griffon dogs are easy to train. | German Wirehaired Pointer dogs are easy to train. |
+Compare training difficulty levels between Welsh Terrier, Wirehaired Pointing Griffon, and German Wirehaired Pointer.
+Which is easiest to train? | Welsh Terrier dogs are easy to train. | Wirehaired Pointing Griffon dogs are easy to train. | German Wirehaired Pointer dogs are easy to train. |

-Watchdog Ability
+Watchdog Rating

-Which is the better watchdog: Welsh Terrier or Wirehaired Pointing Griffon or German Wirehaired Pointer? | Welsh Terrier dogs are average watchdogs. | Wirehaired Pointing Griffon dogs are one of the best watchdogs. | German Wirehaired Pointer dogs are one of the best watchdogs. |
+Compare watchdog abilities of Welsh Terrier, Wirehaired Pointing Griffon, and German Wirehaired Pointer.
+Which breed is most alert? | Welsh Terrier dogs are average watchdogs. | Wirehaired Pointing Griffon dogs are one of the best watchdogs. | German Wirehaired Pointer dogs are one of the best watchdogs. |

-Which is the best dog to use for protection? | Welsh Terrier dogs are extremely protective guard dogs. | Wirehaired Pointing Griffon dogs strongly protect their territory. | German Wirehaired Pointer dogs strongly protect their territory. |
+Compare territorial instincts between Welsh Terrier, Wirehaired Pointing Griffon, and German Wirehaired Pointer.
+Which breed is most protective? | Welsh Terrier dogs are extremely protective guard dogs. | Wirehaired Pointing Griffon dogs strongly protect their territory. | German Wirehaired Pointer dogs strongly protect their territory. |

 Welsh Terrier vs Wirehaired Pointing Griffon vs German Wirehaired Pointer Personality and Temperament Comparison